-Do you have bed bugs, or just some other pest that has invaded your home and needs to be exterminated?
+Do you have bed bugs, or just some other pest that has invaded your home?

 Bed bugs have recently made a comeback in many parts of the United States.
 Tighter restrictions on pesticides have helped bed bugs develop stronger resistance to widely used insecticides, which has boosted their populations, unfortunately.